4.8 1700+ Google Reviews

 Nail pops and under-driven nails are two different defects, but they create the same problem – exposed nails

-Expansion and contraction of the wood caused by temperature fluctuations can push a nail up and through a shingle.
-These are nail pops.
+First, nail pops come from expansion and contraction of the wood pushing the nail out.
 They occur more frequently with the use of improper (short) nails, but all nails are susceptible.

-On the other hand, under-driven nails were “popped” from the beginning.
-This occurs when the roofer leaves them sticking up a little bit, and they eventually puncture the shingle above.
+On the other hand, under-driven nails come from roofers.
+Specifically, a poorly set nail gun leaves them sticking up a little bit, and they eventually puncture the shingle above.
 In either case, they’re now exposed, creating leak points and making the shingle prone to damage from high winds.

 That's why many home inspectors describe roofing cement as a temporary fix.